FederatedAI/FATE-Test/doc/fate_test_command.md

       list

-        - script: path to [testing script](#testing-script), should be relative to testsuite, optional for evaluation-only jobs
+        - script: path to [testing script](#testing-script), should be relative to testsuite, optional for evaluation-only jobs;
+          note that pretrained model, if available, should be returned at the end of the script
         - conf: path to job configuration file for script, should be relative to testsuite, optional for evaluation-only jobs
-        - pretrained: path to pretrained model, should be relative to testsuite, optional for jobs needed to run FATE-Llm training job, where the script should return path to the pretrained model
+        - pretrained: path to pretrained model, should be either model name from Huggingface or relative path to testsuite, optional for jobs needed to run FATE-Llm training job, where the script should return path to the pretrained model
         - peft: path to peft file, should be relative to testsuite,